Narutobacoshiba/SmartContractChecking-Application/README.md

-# back-end: Contain al the source codes of back end
+# back-end Contain al the source codes of back end
-# front-end: Contain al the source codes of front end
+# front-end Contain al the source codes of front end
-# scripts: Contain all the sripts to generate Database
+# scripts Contain all the sripts to generate Database
-# tools: Contain all the core tools for the model and algorithms of formal method
+# tools Contain all the core tools for the model and algorithms of formal method

 "new development branch"
-# description
+# test

 back-end: using python Django